Quantum electrodynamical formulation of photochemical acid generation and its implications on optical lithography: Analysis of probabilistic feature formation

+Here, $\rho_{D}$ denotes the diffusion of acid during the exposure process and subsequent post-exposure baking.
+The probability of photoelectric detection exclusively governs the stochastic nature of the diffusion.
+Practically, such diffusion is influenced by various base effects such as photo-decomposable quenchers (PDQs) and neutralization, which may introduce additional stochasticity to the deprotection density \cite{wang2010a}.

-The quantum mechanical description of the acid generation in the previous section indicates that the acid generation at a given spacetime occurs with the probability $p_{\bm{x}, t}$ in \cref{eq:detectionP}.
-Moreover, given a spacetime region $E$, one can easily find the probability for local generations of acid at $\left( \bm{x}_{j}, t_{j} \right),\ j = 1, 2, \dots, n$ as
+The quantum-mechanical description of acid generation in the previous section indicates that acid generation at a given spacetime occurs with probability $p_{\bm{x}, t}$ in \eqref{eq:detectionP}.
+Moreover, given a spacetime region $E$, one can easily find the probability distribution function for local generations of acid at $\left( \bm{x}_{j}, t_{j} \right),\ j = 1, 2, \dots, n$ as